Punisher: 2000s

-Punisher War Journal (vol. 2)

 In November 2006, a new The Punisher War Journal series, written by Matt Fraction and penciled by Ariel Olivetti, was released.
 The first three issues of the book are set during Marvel's "Civil War" event.
 It involves Castle taking on supervillains rather than his traditional non-super-powered criminal antagonists.
 He has also made appearances in the main Civil War series (issues #5–7).
 Wearing both his traditional costume and his Marvel Knights/MAX attire, and a new costume designed to look like his costume and Captain America's combined, the series pitted the character against a series of super-powered foes while also being involved in crossover events such as "World War Hulk" and "Secret Invasion".

-The Punisher and Punisher: Frank Castle

 Marvel relaunched The Punisher War Journal in 2009 as simply Punisher, with a thematic link tied to the events of the "Dark Reign" storyline and, following the departure of writer Garth Ennis, retitled the Marvel MAX series (formerly Punisher MAX) as Punisher: Frank Castle MAX and, more recently, as Punisher: Frank Castle or Frank Castle: The Punisher (depending on the source); launching a new series called PunisherMAX by Jason Aaron and Steve Dillon.
 As part of his work on the character, Rick Remender wrote the one-shot title Dark Reign: The List – Punisher, which, as part of the "Dark Reign" storyline, shows the character dismembered and decapitated by Daken.

+2010s and 2020s

-Following this, the main Punisher series was renamed FrankenCastle and featured a Castle who is resurrected by Morbius and the Legion of Monsters as a patchwork, Frankenstein-like creature.
-He joins up with the Legion of Monsters to help protect the monsters of Monster Metropolis from the Hunter of Monster Special Force.
-At the conclusion of the series, the character was transformed back into a normal human when he acquired the mystical Bloodstone, with its healing abilities restoring his humanity, although he subsequently chose to discard it despite its healing powers because he recognized that reliance on the stone would result in its side-effects eventually affecting his judgment so that he would lose the ability to recognize innocents.
+The main Punisher series was renamed FrankenCastle and featured a Castle who is resurrected by Morbius and the Legion of Monsters as a patchwork, Frankenstein-like creature.
+He joins up with the Legion of Monsters to help protect the monsters of Monster Metropolis from a group of monster-hunting samurai.
+At the conclusion of the series, the character was transformed back into a normal human when he acquired the mystical Bloodstone.
+The fantastical tone of the series was controversial among fans.

-Punisher: In the Blood

-In 2010, a Punisher series was released titled Punisher: In the Blood.
-It is a five-part series that is meant to take place after FrankenCastle.
-In this series, the Punisher faces Jigsaw once again.
+In 2010, a five-part Punisher series was released, titled Punisher: In the Blood; in this series, the Punisher faces Jigsaw once again.